 Luang Prabang is one of the cutest cities in SE Asia.
-This former French colony is a World Heritage site since 1995 with an outstanding well-preserved architecture.
-The city is well worth a visit, for its stunning views, architecture and design, and fantastic food.
+This former French colony has been a World Heritage site since 1995 with outstanding well-preserved architecture.
+The city is well worth a visit for its stunning views, architecture and design, and fantastic food.

 So you can find some French influence around the town, including influence in the cuisine.
 Be aware that Luang Prabang is more expensive and has more tourists than the rest of Laos, which is expected as Luang Prabang is the most famous and popular tourist attraction in Laos.

 In our opinion, 3 days in Luang Prabang is the perfect time to visit the city and surroundings, so we created this list of the 10 best things to do in Luang Prabang in 3 days!
 Luang Prabang is also the perfect place to start a 7-day Itinerary to Laos.

 10 fun things to do in Luang Prabang in 3 days